vbhat1976/terraform-workshop/exercises/11/README.md

 Most of our output we don't need to look too closely at, but let's note a few things:

 * We're able to track how long particular resources take to get created
 * Terraform's HCL declarative nature means it can abstract some of the complexity of getting the job done away from the user.
-A good bit of the work going on behind the scenes in the above apply is happening in parallel depending on what Terraform has figured out from things like interpreted dependencies and the `depends_on` and `lifecycle` points we discussed above.
+Some of the work going on behind the scenes in the above apply is happening in parallel depending on what Terraform has figured out from things like interpreted dependencies and the `depends_on` and `lifecycle` points we discussed above.

 The last thing to note are the outputs.
 Our computed backend and frontend URLs are output for us.
 So, it's just a matter of seeing if everything is up-and-running using these values.
 Let's check the frontend URL first.
 Open your browser and navigate to the